Visual and Communication Arts Careers

 VaCa student work in photography, digital media, art and videography has received attention from national and international media.
 The Washington Post covered our class documentary on the Kurdish community in Harrisonburg, and the BBC ran student photos from the documentary on their website.

 Digital media grad Joel Landis interned at an advertising agency specializing in film trailers in Los Angeles.
-After his 2010 graduation, he moved into a full-time role as video editor.
+After graduation, he moved into a full-time role as video editor.
 He now creates film trailers for major motion pictures and is based on the West Coast.

 Art major Kari Martin’s work was exhibited in three shows in the region during her senior year, and her paintings were selected for a consortium student show at Bridgewater College.
 They were also the only student works accepted into an invitational show, “Red” at the Smith House Gallery.
 Additionally, Kari won an award for one of the paintings in the nearby Artful Dodger’s first juried show.